dunmireg/Getting-and-Cleaning-Data-Course-Project/Codebook.md

    Transform activity, making all letters lowercase and then uppercasing where appropriate and removing punctuation.

    Update yLabel = add a column of NAs to yLabel.
-Then for example, for every 1 in yLabel[,2], replace with the string "walking" (pulled from activity).
+Then for example, for every 1 in yLabel[x,1], replace the NA in yLabel[x,2] with the string "walking" (pulled from activity).
+Do this for all x in 1:nrow(yLabel).
 Then replace the column names for yLabel with "activity_ID" and "activity"

    Update subjects = replace V1 column name in subjects with "subject"